International Student and Scholar Office

-- Have an unexpired passport at all times, with a validity date at least six months into the future.
+- Have an unexpired passport at all times, with a validity date of at least six months into the future.

-- Limit employment to a total (all jobs) of 20 hours per week while school is in session; F-1 students are allowed to work full-time in authorized employment at times when school is not in session, i.e., during the summer, Minimester and spring breaks.
+- Limit employment to a total (all jobs) of 20 hours per week while school is in session; F-1 students are allowed to work full-time in authorized employment at times when school is not in session, i.e., during the summer, Minimester, and spring breaks.

 - Receive written authorization for any and all off-campus employment via the ISSO.

-- Complete special U.S. tax forms and submit to the U.S. Internal Revenue Service even if no U.S. income was received.
+- Complete special U.S. tax forms and submit them to the U.S. Internal Revenue Service even if no U.S. income was received.